z2k-gwp/obsidian-z2k-daily-logs/README.md

 &nbsp;
 ### Automated Log Creation
-This plugin allows exactly for that usage model by providing several failsafe methods that can be used together to ensure that the log file is ready to received automated data, even before you start the day.
+This plugin allows exactly for that automated logging usage model by providing several failsafe methods that can be used together to ensure that the log file is ready to received automated data, even before you start the day.

 The plugin supports [a number of ways](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Sample-Log-Creation-Triggers) to trigger creating the daily log file, including:
 - Set the plugin to automatically create the log file at a [given time](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Time-Trigger)